harrywang/harrywang.github.io/_posts/2024-02-01-gpt-labeling.md

 - Train a model using the labeled data and check the performance (label more data if needed)
 - Predict the rest of the data using the trained model

-This process is very labor intensive and costly.
+This process is very labor intensive and costly, e.g, **we manually labeled about 25K reviews, which took several labelers a few weeks to complete**.

 ### LLM-based Process